 - Get quiet.
 Start the day with a kid-friendly meditation using an app like Headspace.
 Meditation helps calm anxious feelings and increases your attention span and ability to focus.
 And that’s something both you and your child can benefit from!

 - Play a board game or card game.
-We’ve found that UNO is the perfect game for a wide range of ages, but for more ideas check out our full list of the absolute best family games for all ages.
+We’ve found that Sleeping Queens is the perfect quick game for a wide range of ages, but for more ideas check out our full list of the absolute best family games for all ages.
 We’ve spent countless hours testing different family games with all different ages to find the cream of the crop!
-(Side note: Our toddlers have been able to join in on UNO even before they turned three.
-They don’t know the numbers, but they can look for matching shapes and colors, and a number is just another shape to match!)

 Bottom line: When you see your child during work breaks, make it a priority to connect in a meaningful way.
 That will fill their connection “tank” and cut down on their natural urge to interrupt you while you’re working.